By Sam Davis, BHS, CPT, FNS

 As we all know, poolside BBQs with friends and family often lead to unhealthy BBQ options, and while hamburgers and hotdogs are advertised as the go-to BBQ choice, they are probably the worst choices for your health.
 Here, we go over which foods to avoid, and 2 alternative options to the everyday hamburger and hotdog.
 With a few simple changes, you can easily make healthier choices at your next barbeque.

 These salads are loaded with mayonnaise, pasta, and other creamy dressings, which means it is loaded with calories as well.
 These are also a bit dangerous if left out in the sun; it becomes a breeding ground for food poisoning.
-If this is something you must have on your plate, bring your own and try a potato or pasta salad with a vinaigrette dressing or Greek yogurt as the foundation for your salad dressing.
+If this is something you must have on your plate, bring your own and try a pasta or potato salad with a vinaigrette dressing.
+Or, use Icelandic or Greek yogurt as the foundation for your salad dressing.

 There are many things that are pretty scary about our meat industry, and processed meats are the scariest of them all.
 You’re better off having the butcher grind the meat for you, or even better, you can make your own patties at home.
 Here’s why: ammonia is added into most processed burgers to kill bacteria.
 It’s often used as a cheap filler in ground beef.
 There is a ton of trans fat in beef and a ton of additives in ground beef like sodium phosphate and nitrates that allow the beef to last longer on the shelf.
 And speaking of sodium, one burger can pack between 500 milligrams all the way up to 4000 milligrams of sodium.
 The recommendation is no more than 2300 milligrams per day.